PicNet/Centazio/src/readme.md

 - self-hosted runner
 - use simulation to refine logging use Debug for all minor and info for critical tracing details (such as used with DevelDebug.WriteLine)
 - use simulation to optimise performance
+- use simulation to optimise the developer experiecen, add lots of helpers to do common tasks

 # Developer Guidelines: